Calvin-Data-Science/data202/web/index.md

 In DATA 202, you will learn computational and statistical tools for working with diverse sets of data and communicating the stories that the datasets tell.
 You will also grow in your ability to critically evaluate how others have used data in both ethical and correctness aspects.

-The class material integrates five facets of an investigation using data:

-1. Formulating Questions - how to ask questions that are both feasible and responsible
+* **Formulate** a question or problem that can be answered by data
+* **Acquire** data responsibly
-2. Data Collection - acquiring data responsibly; transforming it into usable forms.
+* **Transform** data faithfully into usable forms
-3. Exploratory Data Analysis – critically interrogating datasets, building intuition, and generating hypotheses
-4. Prediction or Statistical Learning - summarizing data using predictive models, evaluating model suitability
+* **Explore** datasets to interrogate their representativeness, build intuition, and generate hypotheses
+* **Apply** predictive tools to draw conclusions, evaluating the suitability of these models
-5. Communication – crafting visual and textual data-driven narratives that are useful, faithful, and intelligible to both technical and non-technical audiences
+* **Communicate** visual and textual data-driven narratives that are useful, faithful, and intelligible to both technical and non-technical audiences
+* **Analyze** considerations of responsibility and justice in all of the above practices

-Students will gain practical experience using the Python data science ecosystem (Pandas, Matplotlib, etc.).
+Since data vary greatly in form, we will be using programming to enable flexibility.
+Thus you will gain practical experience using the Python data science ecosystem (mainly Pandas and Matplotlib).

 The material for this course is adapted with permission from three prior courses: